jaindy/waph-jaindy/labs/lab1/README.md

 Telnet is a network protocol that provide a command line interface for communication with server.

 1. Start the wireshark network analyzer tool.
-2. Send a HTTP request from terminal using command telnet example.com 80 and press enter.
+2. Established a connection to port 80 on a serve using command telnet example.com 80.
+3. Send a HTTP request from terminal and press enter.
+The very first line is called the start-line of the HTTP request where GET is a method and 1.0 is a HTTP version.
+Next line is a header which tells send host to specific server example.com.

 Type below command->
 GET / HTTP/1.0
 Host: example.com

-4. Press enter key and look for success response in terminal.
+Press enter key and look for success response in terminal.
+There are 3 parts to a response start-line which says status is Ok, headers then the body which is json format.

 ![Telnet HTTP Request/Response!](/Images/TelnetRequest.png)